GoogleCloudPlatform/gcsfuse/docs/semantics.md

 Positive and negative stat results will be cached for the given amount of time.

 **Warning**: Setting `--stat_cache_ttl` breaks the consistency guarantees discussed in this document.
-It is safe in the following situations:
+It is safe only in the following situations:

  *  The mounted bucket is never modified.
  *  The mounted bucket is only modified on a single machine, via a single gcsfuse mount.
- *  You are otherwise confident that you do not need the guarantees discussed in this document.
+ *  The mounted bucket is modified by multiple actors, but the user is confident that they don't need the guarantees discussed in this document.